-Houston, Texas is one of the fastest-growing cities in the United States.
-This comes one of the largest industries for commercial trucks and vehicles.
+Houston, Texas, is one of the fastest-growing cities in the United States.
+This is one of the largest industries for commercial trucks and vehicles.
 With that comes a higher chance for accidents to occur.
-Most commercial truck accidents cause a severe injury, as a result of the size and weight of these commercial trucks.
+Most commercial truck accidents cause severe injury due to the size and weight of these commercial trucks.
 Trucking companies often employ their drivers by paying them by the mile.
-This is an effort to get goods from point a to point b quicker.
+This is an effort to get goods quicker from point a to point b.
 This requires commercial drivers to engage in excessive hours on the road.
 However, this increases the likelihood of a big rig accident.
-The Houston Truck Accident Attorney is the one to call if you have been in an accident with a 18-wheeler.
+The Houston Truck Accident Attorney is the one to call if you have been in an accident with an 18-wheeler.

-If you’ve been injured by a commercial truck or an 18-wheeler, don’t put your financial future and the future of your family at risk.
-These big rigs are often weighing up to 80,000 pounds and can cause serious injuries.
-Injuries such as: a herniated disc or budge disk, a spinal cord injury, or a head injury.
-Futhermore, it could be a catastrophic situation.
+If you’ve been injured by a commercial truck or an 18-wheeler, don’t put your financial future and your family’s future at risk.
+These big rigs often weigh up to 80,000 pounds and can cause serious injuries.
+Injuries such as a herniated disc or budge disk, a spinal cord injury, or a head injury.
+Furthermore, it could be a catastrophic situation.
 Do not try to deal with the trucking company and the insurance company on your own.
-You need an experienced attorney and legal team who has represented victims like you in the past.
+It would be best if you had an experienced attorney and legal team who has represented victims like you in the past.
 Don’t be a victim twice.
 Contact the Houston Truck Accident Lawyer.

-Economic recovery after a 18-wheeler accident or commercial vehicle crash in the state of Texas includes the following:
+Economic recovery after an 18-wheeler accident or commercial vehicle crash in the state of Texas includes the following:

 - Physical and Mental Anguish